stefanpie/softfloathls/README.md

 ```

 This kernel is now synthesizable using Vitis HLS or other HLS tools that support C++ synthesis.
 The datatypes in SoftFloatHLS don't depend on any vendor-specific HLS types so the library is completely standalone, we avoid having to include any vendor-specific headers or libraries in our design.

+## Future Work

+- Port over the newer version 3 of the SoftFloat library mainly to support 16-bit floating-point types
+- Provide a simple but fairly complete math library for SoftFloatHLS types, including trigonometric functions, logarithms, exponentials, and selected special functions
+- Provide some latency and resource usage comparisons between SoftFloatHLS implementation and Vitis HLS / Vivado implementation of floating point operations